MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **<p align="center">Refresh Rate: ProMotion<p/>**
 <p align="center"><img width="780" alt="Screen Shot 2022-02-26 at 10 56 57 PM" src="https://user-images.githubusercontent.com/72515939/155847708-82cf3e91-382d-49e6-8daa-5c91a2b818a8.png"><p/>

+**<p align="center">What is ProMotion?<p/>**

+<p align="center">While a standard refresh rate will update a display 60 times a second (60Hz), the ProMotion’s adaptive 120Hz screen works at twice this speed.
+This results in smoother scrolling, improved responsiveness and better gaming performance.<p/>

+**<p align="center">You can read Apple’s official definition of ProMotion below:<p/>**

+**<p align="center">“The stunning, redesigned Retina display in iPad Pro features ProMotion, a new technology that delivers refresh rates of up to 120Hz for fluid scrolling, greater responsiveness and smoother motion content.<p/>**

+**<p align="center">With ProMotion, Apple Pencil is even more responsive with an industry-best, 20-millisecond latency for even more fluid and natural drawing.
+ProMotion also improves display quality and reduces power consumption by automatically adjusting the display refresh rate to match the movement of the content”.<p/>**

+**<p align="center">One of the most important aspects here is that the refresh rate is adaptive.
+This means you won’t be stuck at 120Hz when the high speeds offer no benefit, saving you some battery.
+Examples of this include when you’re watching a 24fps movie or a 30fps YouTube video.<p/>**

 **<p align="center">System Preferences<p/>**
 <p align="center"><img width="780" alt="Screen Shot 2022-02-26 at 11 00 04 PM" src="https://user-images.githubusercontent.com/72515939/155847817-a54b080b-66c5-48ab-ac3e-35ba4cf13e4f.png"><p/>